 I founded my own pension compliance firm in 2000.
 Headquartered in Greer, Stringer Resource Group provides ERISA compliance services for small business owners across the Carolinas.
 As a small business owner who works with other small businesses, I understand that we are the backbone of our economy.
 I believe that governmental regulations and taxes should be decreased so that business owners can do what they do best: create jobs.

 I also believe that citizens should give something back to the communities who support them.
 Before being elected to the General Assembly in 2008, I served as a Trustee at Coastal Carolina University.
 Elected to the Board in 2006, I served as Board Secretary and chairman of the Audit Committee.
-Currently, I serve on the board of the University Center of Greenville.
+I also served on the board of the University Center of Greenville.

 Since being elected in 2008, I have served six terms in the House.
-During that time, I have been a member of the Agriculture Committee, the Education Committee where I chaired the k-12 sub-committee and chaired the House Republican Caucus Tax Reform Committee.
-I currently serve on the Education Committee and the Legislative Oversight Committee.
+During that time, I have been a member of the Agriculture Committee, Legislative Oversight Committee and the Education Committee where I chaired the k-12 sub-committee.
+I also chaired the House Republican Caucus Tax Reform Committee.

 Role of Government